 - Local Fonts: Local fonts, generally not needed;

-- Google Fonts: For domestic websites, directly select "Remove All".
-For foreign trade websites, you can merge requests;
+- Google Fonts: For domestic websites, directly choose "Remove All"; for foreign trade websites, you can merge requests;

-4. Find any Post or Page and click Edit, then you will see an additional "Asset CleanUp: CSS & JavaScript Manager" area below the editor.
+4. Find any article or page, click Edit, then you will see an additional "Asset CleanUp: CSS & JavaScript Manager" area below the editor.

 5. Scroll down the screen to view the JS and CSS files of plugins that do not need to be loaded on the current page, and select "Unload".